We all have fairytales we’ve built up in our minds. Those great kingdoms we so greatly desire and hold deep inside our hearts.

 Maybe you’ve lost a loved one or you’ve watched people you dearly love go through grief, illness, or trauma.
 Perhaps you were given a terrible diagnosis.
 Maybe you’ve watched someone you deeply love walk away.
 You might’ve watched your marriage or family crumble…or a family member turn away from God.
 Maybe you’ve seen the desires you once held dear be sifted and slip through your fingers.

-Something God has been showing me the last few years is to persevere … To love Him no matter what.
+Something God has been showing me the last few years (after experiencing over 30 major grief events) is to persevere … to love Him no matter what.
 To place my “fairytales” in His super caring – and capable – hands.
 This isn’t always easy; in fact, it’s much easier said than done – especially when you’re going through major grief or trials.

 My frustrations, disappointments, and heartaches have taught me many important life lessons.
-These lessons have come at a high price, but I couldn’t have learned them any other way.
+These lessons have come at a high price, but I’m not sure I could’ve learned them any other way.

 Although hurts, frustrations, and disappointments can come from multiple sources, some originate from an unexpected source: ourselves.
+We break our own heart.
 We want to play God.
 We think we know best and try to force the “glass slippers” in our life to fit.
 We will wiggle, stretch, or try to broaden or shrink our feet (life) to make our plans and desires fit God’s plans.
 God has a better plan, but we want what we want.

 God asks us to close the door on something, and if we refuse, He closes it for us.
 We then become upset.
 Instead of seeking to find the right “doors” He wants us to find and enter…we instead stay stagnant at a closed door, resenting Him for not answering our prayers – and we desperately try to “pick the lock” of the closed door.
 Oh, how we cry at the shut doors and become upset with God for not doing things our way – and for not giving us the “happily ever after” we envisioned.